 We have also learned that nerve pain can be caused by disease.
-We have seen how peripheral neuropathy caused by diabetes can be addressed.
+For example, we have seen how peripheral neuropathy caused by diabetes can be addressed.
 There is more.
-Nerve pain due to diseases such as multiple sclerosis was also relieved, as was reported in the Journal of Bioelectricity:
+Nerve pain due to disorders such as multiple sclerosis was also relieved, as was reported in the Journal of Bioelectricity:

 “Results of this double-blind, placebo-controlled study indicated that pulsed electromagnetic fields administered daily over a period of 15 days is a generally effective treatment in reducing symptoms associated with multiple sclerosis, with the most positive improvements involving the alleviation of spasticity and pain.”
 (9)

 PEMF has been demonstrated to be an effective treatment of pain and many of its causes.
-It does not have the side effects of surgery, narcotics, or over the counter medications which can cause a series of problems.
-PEMF is safe and effective, in areas where traditional methods have been unsuccessful.
+It does not have the side effects of surgery, narcotics, or over-the-counter medications, which can cause problems.
+PEMF is safe and effective in areas where traditional methods have been unsuccessful.

-So if you, or your patients are suffering from chronic pain consider PEMF as a viable, safe, effective and powerful alternative.
+So if you or your patients suffer from chronic pain, consider PEMF as a viable, safe, effective and powerful alternative.